jalal-haider-makki/android-challenge/README.md

 http://cscompanion.com/api/test.json
-	- Create a list view that shows each of the playlists as items.
+	- Create a list view that shows each of the playlists as list items.
-	- When a list item is tapped, the app should drill down and show each item of the seleced playlist with it's corresponding thumbnail.
+	- When a playlist item is tapped, the app should drill down and show each item of the seleced playlist with it's corresponding thumbnail image.
-	- When a playlist item is tapped the youtube video should begin playing immediately.
+	- When a video item is tapped the youtube video should begin playing immediately.
 We would prefer that you do not use a web view for this (use a youtube library instead).
 	- The user should be able to navigate back to the list view after viewing the